About the Fellowships

 The Center for Peacemaking announces an award of two $2,500 research grants to two Marquette faculty or administrators to advance research on an aspect of nonviolent peacemaking.

 Rynne Research Fellowships are available to Marquette faculty and administrators.
 The funding provided is intended for use during the summer session.
 If you are interested in applying, please reach out to Patrick Kennelly to discuss your project idea and then complete the application materials, including a proposed budget.

-Applications are due February 17, 2014.
+As of March 4, there is still one additional fellowship to be awarded.
+Applications are due March 17, 2014.
 Please complete your application using the application instructions.